-- The initial project kick-off meeting was held in March 2013. - An initial meeting was held with the Oyster Pond Environmental Trust in April 2013; - Public presentations were made to the WQMC (televised and recorded) in October 2013 (Needs Assessment) and in June 2014 (Alternatives Analysis); and - Progress reports by the WQMC and the consultant were given to the interested public at "watershed meetings" (televised and recorded) in July 2014 and August 2018.
+- The initial project kick-off meeting was held in March 2013. - An initial meeting was held with the Oyster Pond Environmental Trust in April 2013; - Public presentations were made to the WQMC (televised and recorded) in October 2013 (Needs Assessment), in June 2014 (Alternatives Analysis) and in August 2019 (Implementation Plan); and - Progress reports by the WQMC and the consultant were given to the interested public at "watershed meetings" (televised and recorded) in July 2014 and August 2018.